justinvanzyl/MyFirst_ThreeJS/README.md

-Justin van Zyl, 35324554
-COS3712 - 2020, Semester 2
+Semester 2 2020
-Assignment 1, 827397
+Assignment 1

-TODO:
-context menu functionality,
-loop trees + introduce randomness, fog, texturing, add an igloo door, lower roof apex
+an intro project to using threejs.